ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 This lab does not require any specific Linux distribution to be used.
 You are required to install quite many tools yourself, so anything you can install them on is good enough.
 Kali image used earlier in this course should work reasonably well with this lab (and it has large set of needed tools already installed).

-All memory and image dumps are available at same place than virtual machines (packages are stored under folder "Digital_Forensics").
+All memory and image dumps are available at same place than virtual machines (packages are stored under folder "Lab6_Digital_Forensics").
 Server logs of Task 2 are available in there too.

 ## Important reminder